 - Licenciada en derecho, University of Barcelona

-Anna Alsina Naudi (Dr. iur., University of Tübingen; M.A. in International Relations, San Francisco State University; Licenciada en derecho, University of Barcelona; Certificate in Legal and Business Translation, NYU; American Translators Association Certified Translator) specializes in law and language, translation (from English/German to Spanish/Catalan), multilingualism, legal implications of the European Union, and the Spanish economy.
+Anna Alsina Naudi (Dr. iur., University of Tübingen; M.A. in International Relations, San Francisco State University; Licenciada en derecho, University of Barcelona; Certificate in Legal and Business Translation, NYU; American Translators Association Certified Translator) specializes in law and language (legal discourse), community service-learning projects, economic and legal issues in Spain, as well as translation.
 In the Fall of 2011, she joined the Department of Spanish and Portuguese at Princeton, where she teaches courses at different levels in the Spanish Language Program and also a Legal and Commercial Spanish course.
 She previously taught Legal Spanish at the University of Tübingen.